matteoxpo/T10D16/README.md

 Perhaps you should also create tests for every new function to make sure they work absolutely correctly.
 Who knows how broken code can affect the linguistics module that is already not working.
 And you still need to get out of this room.
 Plus, if something goes wrong, it will be easier to find the error with the tests.

 For each added function in src/s21_string.h, add a test developed based on the idea of unit testing to the src/s21_string_test.h file, with the name of the function and the test_ prefix which checks the function using a set of test data (minimum 3): normal values, abnormal values, boundary values, etc. For each test, the input, output, and test result (SUCCESS/FAIL) must be output to stdout.

+> DON'T FORGET!
+All your programs are tested for the style norm and memory leaks.
+Start-up instructions
+> the list of tests is also in the `materials` folder

 ***== Quest 1 received.
 Create src/s21_string.h and src/s21_string.c files and add declaration and definition of the s21_strlen function to them.
 Create a test program, src/s21_string_test.c, that should include the s21_strlen_test function for checking the s21_strlen function with a set of test data (minimum 3): normal values, abnormal values, boundary values, etc. For each test, the input, output, and test result (SUCCESS/FAIL) must be output to stdout.
 Add the launch of this function to main.
 When developing the s21_strlen function, only use language features.
 Using string.h and other libraries is not allowed.
 Build the program using the Makefile.
 Name of the build stage: strlen_tests.
 The executable file should be stored at the root in the build folder.
 It should be named Quest_1. ==***